Version Control Systems | A Technical Guide to VCS Internals

 These pack files are transferred over the network when branches are pushed to or pulled from remote repositories.
 When pulling or fetching branches, the pack files are unpacked to create the loose objects in the object repository.

-git init: Initialize the current directory as a Git repository (creates the hidden
+git init: Initialize a Git repository in the current directory (creates the hidden

 .git folder and its contents).